polykuzin/polykuzin/README.md

 ### Privet!
 My name is Paul 👋

-I’m an iOS developer, currently working as a Middle Software Engineer at few projects && developing personal projects, such as [Knit it] () or [Pomodoro] ().
+I’m an iOS developer, currently working as a Middle Software Engineer at few projects && developing personal projects, such as [Knit it] () or [Pomidor] ().

 - 😄  Pronouns: he / him
 - 🤓  Learning how to fix bugs fix bugs found by testers (oMg).